jh3nd3rs0n/jargyle/README.md

           The space separated list of socket settings for the client socket

       externalClient.bindHost=HOST
-          The binding host name or address for the socket to connect to the external SOCKS server for external connections (default is 0.0.0.0)
+          The binding host name or address for the socket to connect to the external SOCKS server used for external connections (default is 0.0.0.0)

       externalClient.connectTimeout=INTEGER_BETWEEN_1_AND_2147483647
-          The timeout in milliseconds on waiting for the socket to connect to the external SOCKS server for external connections (default is 60000)
+          The timeout in milliseconds on waiting for the socket to connect to the external SOCKS server used for external connections (default is 60000)

       externalClient.externalServerUri=SCHEME://HOST[:PORT]
-          The URI of the external SOCKS server for external connections.
+          The URI of the external SOCKS server used for external connections.

       externalClient.socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
-          The space separated list of socket settings for the socket to connect to the external SOCKS server for external connections
+          The space separated list of socket settings for the socket to connect to the external SOCKS server used for external connections

       externalClient.socks5.authMethods=SOCKS5_AUTH_METHOD1[ SOCKS5_AUTH_METHOD2[...]]
-          The space separated list of acceptable authentication methods to the external SOCKS5 server for external connections (default is NO_AUTHENTICATION_REQUIRED)
+          The space separated list of acceptable authentication methods to the external SOCKS5 server used for external connections (default is NO_AUTHENTICATION_REQUIRED)

       externalClient.socks5.gssapiMechanismOid=GSSAPI_MECHANISM_OID
-          The object ID for the GSS-API authentication mechanism to the external SOCKS5 server for external connections (default is 1.2.840.113554.1.2.2)
+          The object ID for the GSS-API authentication mechanism to the external SOCKS5 server used for external connections (default is 1.2.840.113554.1.2.2)

       externalClient.socks5.gssapiNecReferenceImpl=true|false
-          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the external SOCKS5 server for external connections use the NEC reference implementation (default is false)
+          The boolean value to indicate if the exchange of the GSS-API protection level negotiation must be unprotected should the external SOCKS5 server used for external connections use the NEC reference implementation (default is false)

       externalClient.socks5.gssapiProtectionLevels=SOCKS5_GSSAPI_PROTECTION_LEVEL1[ SOCKS5_GSSAPI_PROTECTION_LEVEL2[...]]
-          The space separated list of acceptable protection levels after GSS-API authentication with the external SOCKS5 server for external connections (The first is preferred.
+          The space separated list of acceptable protection levels after GSS-API authentication with the external SOCKS5 server used for external connections (The first is preferred.
 The remaining are acceptable if the server does not accept the first.) (default is REQUIRED_INTEG_AND_CONF REQUIRED_INTEG NONE)

       externalClient.socks5.gssapiServiceName=GSSAPI_SERVICE_NAME
-          The GSS-API service name for the external SOCKS5 server for external connections
+          The GSS-API service name for the external SOCKS5 server used for external connections

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)